Domestic bleach and its uses

 If bleach gets into your eyes, you should immediately remove any contact lenses as well as makeup and rinse the eyes thoroughly.
 Even after you clean them yourself, you should still get in touch with your doctor as quickly as possible seek medical advice.
 Even then, the full effect of bleach in the eyes may not be completely clear for 24 hours.

-Always be careful to keep children, pets and other family members away from areas where bleach is being used.
+Always be careful to keep children, pets and other family members away from areas where domestic bleach is being used.

 How to protect your pets from bleach